 The poems below are a dedication to ANZAC soldiers and their families.
 These are from the book “Under Wide Skies” by Jim Grahame (James Gordon – my great Grandfather).
-I believe that he serves in WW1 and his son “Jimmy” (who was killed) and his daughter Bonnie both served in the Australian Army.
+I believe that he served in WW1 and his son “Jimmy” (who was killed) and his daughter Bonnie both served in the Australian Army.
 Jimmy was in the AIF and Bonnie served as a nurse in New Guinea.
-I believe that these are reflective of the spirit of the Anzac.
-I wanted to go to dawn service, but a.
-I would be sobbing as I am a bit teary lately and b.
-I felt that I could honour the Anzacs by posting this.
+The poems below are, I feel, reflective of the spirit of the Anzac.

 Anzac Day Poetry Tribute